 1.2.1 More Storage space

 SD2Vita adapters allow players to use their own ordinary micro SD cards instead of Sony’s proprietary PS Vita micro SD.

 At the moment, these adapters support up to 256 GB of storage space.
 Because of this, gamers can quickly increase their storage space by buying standard Micro SD cards with more storage capacity.

 1.2.2 User Preference And Freedom

 Look.
 I find PC games more interesting the more freedom accorded to me.
-For instance, there was a game I adored so highly because it allowed me to drive virtual cars like crazy and make accidents like I was acting in some “Fast And Furious” movie.
+For instance, I adored a game so highly because it allowed me to drive virtual cars like crazy and make accidents like I was acting in some “Fast And Furious” movie.

 Moreover, then came a different one that allowed me to shoot like a freaking terrorist.
 Ooh boy!
 Gulp.
 Those were my ideal games.
-Besides the freedom to break the rules in the gaming environment, I also fancied the ability to run the game on multiple devices with different computing ability.
+Besides the freedom to break the rules in the gaming environment, I also fancied running the game on multiple devices with different computing abilities.